Supervisor/supervisor/README.txt

 Changes

-  2.0: fundamental rewrite based on 1.0.6, use ConfigParser rather than ZConfig, use HTTP for wire protocol, web interface.
+  2.0: fundamental rewrite based on 1.0.6, use distutils (only) for installation, use ConfigParser rather than ZConfig, use HTTP for wire protocol, web interface.

 Introduction